What Does Ideal Teeth Alignment Look Like?

 You can slow or stop this process by doing the following:

-In your checkup visits with your dentist, words like malocclusion, crossbite, and open bite don't come up.
+During your dentist's checkup visits, words like malocclusion, crossbite, and open bite don't come up.

 A healthy jaw can bite down in two ways:

 Can't visualize this movement?
-Grab some crackers and do an experiment.
+Grab some crackers and experiment.
 If all of your teeth touch all of the time when you're biting, you're likely dealing with misalignment.

 While you're resting, your teeth should be apart.
-If they're touching or clenched, you could be dealing with a tooth alignment or a jaw issue.
+You could be dealing with a tooth alignment or a jaw issue if they're touching or clenched.

 Your jaw muscles push your mouth open and closed.
-If you're keeping those fibers active all the time, you're grinding those teeth together when they should be resting.
+If you're keeping those fibers active, you're grinding those teeth together when they should be resting.